 Our Vantage Travel group enjoyed a full-day city tour of Montevideo with an excellent local guide.
-We drove along the Rambla, a 20-mile-long waterfront on the Rio de la Plata (a river so wide you think it’s the sea) and took group photos at the large Montevideo sign overlooking a pretty beach area.
+We drove along the Rambla, which is a 20-mile-long waterfront on the Rio de la Plata (a river so wide you think it’s the sea), and took group photos at the large Montevideo sign overlooking a pretty beach area.

 Lunch at the popular Mercado del Puerto (near the port) was the chance for my last beef tenderloin of the trip at one of their steakhouses.
 Beef is almost a religion (in addition to soccer) in Argentina & Uruguay – land of gauchos and the pampas.
 Honestly, I ate more beef on this trip (including on the ship) than I’ve done in the last 6 months.
 But when in Rome…. (or is that Buenos Aires?)